 Treatment will vary with the severity of the injury, but in general terms, will include rest, rehabilitation/physical therapy for orthopedic problems, neuropsychologist for mental and behavioral issues, and, as mentioned surgery.

 If you or a loved one is suffering from symptoms of TBI (mild or severe), contact your health provider immediately.
-For long-term recovery, contact an integrated medical center like Oahu Spine and Rehab.
+For long-term recovery, contact an integrated medical center like Oahu Spine and Rehab where we have specialized Oahu Physical Therapists to help you recover.
 Doctors and specialists work together to aid in the overall recovery of the patient in the most holistic way possible.